 If you’re a side sleeper, like most people today, a firm mattress won’t work for you because it doesn’t allow your spine to line up the way it should when on your side.
 Instead, look for a soft but supportive mattress like a memory foam one which will let you sleep comfortably on your side while absorbing your pressure points and giving support where needed.

 With the incredible diversity of brands, styles and materials it’s tough to choose the best mattress for your specific needs.
-And from the in-depth research on reviews.com you will learn that comparison and testing are essential.
-Always test your mattress of choice before making a purchase!
+That’s why it’s best to test your mattress of choice before making a purchase!

 #6 Choose the right pillow